quantnetwork/blockchain-developer-exercises-foundations/Exercise6.md

 #### DLT Network Information

-We will be interacting with the Ethereum Ropsten and the XRP Ledger testnets.
+We will be interacting with the Ethereum Goerli and the XRP Ledger testnets.
 The relevant Overledger location objects are as follows:

-1. `Location = {“technology”: “Ethereum”, “network”: “Ropsten Testnet”}`
+1. `Location = {“technology”: “Ethereum”, “network”: “Ethereum Goerli Testnet”}`

 2. `Location = {“technology”: “XRP Ledger”, “network”: “Testnet”}`